 • How many posts do you want to write about any specific day?
 For instance, do you want to talk about Halloween?
 Veterans Day?
 Thanksgiving?
 Black Friday?
 Cyber Monday?
 Christmas?
 New Years?
 Once you know what days you’re going to cover, start thinking of specific post ideas.

-• Have you joined the right affiliate networks and/or affiliate programs?
+• Have you joined the right affiliate networks ?

 • Are there specific affiliate programs that will be ideal for whatever you’re planning on writing?
 Check out these ShareaSale affiliate programs that are notoriously blogger-friendly and frequently offer sponsored posts, review products, and more.